 For the last few years, MA Branches Committee has been trying to encourage more Branch members to consider attending MA Conference.
 Everyone on the committee has attended MA Conference in the past and all know full well the advantages and benefits that can accrue for delegates involved in mathematics and mathematics education.
 It was felt that these benefits may not always be clear to those new to mathematics education or those who have never been to an MA Conference, and that ways should be sought to encourage such first time participation.

-So, in October 2014, Branches Committee decided to offer a sponsorship of a free, residential place at the MA's Annual Conferences.
-The first recipient in 2015 was Mel Muldowney; her report is below.
-The second recipient was Lindsey Sharp; her report is below.
+So, from October 2014, Branches Committee decided to offer a sponsorship of a free, residential place at the MA's Annual Conferences ( recipients and their reports below).

 So what are the benefits of attending the MA Conference?